 You will be asked to agree to the Dryad Terms of Service that puts your data in the public domain.
 While there are no restrictions on using the data, it is expected that people cite the original publication and the data package if they make substantive reuse of the data.

 - Authors – An ORCID provides a persistent digital identifier that distinguishes you from every other researcher.
 Learn more at orcid.org.
-You can look up the other authors in this Dryad section to determine if they have an ORCID.
-It is not required.

 - Site location